Originally released exclusively on iTunes on 19 January 2010. Later released on CD on 23 March 2010 on Geffen Records (B001403202).

 Pearl Jam’s Eddie Vedder has said that “The Who quite possibly remain the greatest live band ever” (Rolling Stone, 2004) and Greatest Hits Live justifies that statement with scintillating tracks ranging from 1965 to 2009, from London’s Royal Albert Hall to the San Francisco Civic Auditorium.

-The excitement and raw energy of singer Roger Daltrey, guitarist Pete Townshend, bassist John Entwistle and drummer Keith Moon are heard live with ‘My Generation’ from an early BBC Radio session in 1965 and then in 1970 at City Hall in Hull, England, with ‘Happy Jack’ and ‘I’m A Boy’, and ‘Magic Bus’.
-The Who then move around the world to the San Francisco Civic the following year for ‘I Can’t Explain’, ‘Substitute’ and the melancholy ‘Behind Blue Eyes’.”
-Also from the ‘70s are a medley of ‘Naked Eye’/’Let’s See Action’/’My Generation’ at the Charlton Athletic Football Club in 1974; ‘Pinball Wizard’ the anthemic ‘I’m Free’ and cheery ‘Squeezebox’ in Swansea in 1976; and ‘5.15’ and ‘Won’t Get Fooled Again’ at the Capital Centre in Largo, Maryland.
+The excitement and raw energy Roger Daltrey, Pete Townshend, John Entwistle and Keith Moon are heard live with ‘My Generation’ from an early BBC Radio session in 1965 and then in 1970 at City Hall in Hull, with ‘Happy Jack’ and ‘I’m A Boy’, and ‘Magic Bus’.
+The Who then move around the world to the San Francisco Civic the following year for ‘I Can’t Explain’, ‘Substitute’ and the melancholic ‘Behind Blue Eyes’.”
+Also from the ‘70s are a medley of ‘Naked Eye’/’Let’s See Action’/’My Generation’ at Charlton Athletic Football Club in 1974; ‘Pinball Wizard’ the anthemic ‘I’m Free’ and ‘Squeezebox’ in Swansea in 1976; and ‘5.15’ and ‘Won’t Get Fooled Again’ at the Capital Centre in Largo, Maryland.

 Following ‘The Real Me’ performed in Watford in 2002, a Royal Albert Hall benefit performance also that year witnessed a roaring ‘The Kids Are Alright’ –both with Zak Starkey on drums.
 Sadly, however, they were among the final performances with John Entwistle, who would pass away that June.
-The most recent tracks are ‘A Man In A Purple Dress’ from a 2007 show at the Nassau Coliseum in New York and a scorching ‘Eminence Front’ (with bassist Pino Palladino) in Brisbane, Australia, in March 2009.
+The most recent tracks are ‘A Man In A Purple Dress’ from a 2007 show at the Nassau Coliseum in New York and a scorching ‘Eminence Front’ (with Pino Paladino on bass) in Brisbane, Australia, in March 2009.